 Grease traps are a necessary part of any commercial kitchen, and it is also required by law.
 However, the three culprits comprising of fats, oil, and grease commonly referred to as FOG creates a lot of problems when washed down the sink or drain.

 It can ruin your drainage system, cause a sewer backup, which is a costly repair, and even cause health issues.
 It may also create issues at local water treatment facilities.
-To prevent these problems, a grease trap must be checked on a regular basis.
+To prevent these problems, a grease trap must be checked regularly.